 Welcome to the Book Studio webpage.
 Since 2020, the Book Studio has been a creative space for exploring the materiality of the book.
 As Josef Berry has stated in Teaching the History of the Book: “Time spent working with letterforms, illustration, and page building, as well as printing and binding techniques, immerses students in the story of the book” (Berry 2023, 108).
-Through a range of different workshops and events, we offer staff and students the opportunity to gain hands-on experience in the areas of binding, paper marbling, printing, and more.
+Through a range of different workshops and events, we offer staff and students the opportunity to gain hands-on experience in the areas of binding, lettering, paper marbling, printing, zine making and more.

 For information on upcoming workshops hosted by the Book Studio, please register on the Book Studies mailing list or follow us on Instagram.

-Book Studio workshops in the first half of 2025 are generously supported by the Universitätsgesellschaft.
+Book Studio workshops in the first half of 2025 were generously supported by the Universitätsgesellschaft (https://www.uni-muenster.de/Foerderer/).
+The Book Studio was featured in the winter 2025/26 issue (https://www.uni-muenster.de/imperia/md/content/wwu/kuk/ukk_wise_25-26.pdf) of UniKunstKultur.

 © UGM